-This stunning urban park and its marvelous broken tile mosaic benches is a must when visiting Barcelona.
+Thus, a visit to this stunning urban park and its marvellous broken tile mosaic benches is a must when visiting Barcelona.

-Let’s take a deeper look to plan you the perfect visit to Park Guell.
+Let’s help you plan the perfect visit to Park Guell.

-This park the size of 13 city blocks keeps watch over Barcelona from the hills above the Gracia district, offering a magnificent panoramic view of the city and the Mediterranean Sea.
+Park Guell is the size of 13 city blocks and keeps watch over Barcelona from the hills above the Gracia district, offering a magnificent panoramic view of the city and the Mediterranean Sea.

 Park Guell was conceived in 1900 by wealthy industrialist Eusebi Güell.
-His intention was to create a lavish, Utopian housing development in the middle of a park using the world’s most cutting edge architecture.
+His intention was to create a lavish, Utopian housing development in the middle of a park using the world’s most cutting-edge Barcelona architecture.

 Cue Antoni Gaudi.